Vanilla Sauce

 • Combine all ingredients: Add butter, sugars (white and brown), and heavy cream in a small pot.

-• Heat: Stir these ingredients over medium heat, stirring occasionally for 5-8 minutes or until the mixture thickens and comes to a full boil.
+• Heat: Stir these ingredients over medium heat, stirring every once in awhile for 5-8 minutes or until the mixture thickens and comes to a full boil.

 • Mix in vanilla: Remove the pot from the heat and add in the vanilla as soon as everything has slightly cooled.
 You don’t want to add the vanilla while you’re heating the mixture or it will cook out without flavoring the sauce